 Here's how it works:

 -- SKCC numbers are issued for life.
 Once you get it, it's yours.

 -- Exchange numbers using a straight key, bug, or side-swiper.

 You can find the details of our key policy here.

-To receive an SKCC number, click on the Request SKCC Number link at left.
+To receive an SKCC number, click on the Join SKCC link at left.
 If you are helping someone who wants to join but doesn't use email, you can download a snail-mail application here.

 Please take some time to check it out.
 It can be found here.